 In Southern Rites, Laub engages her skills as a photographer, filmmaker, storyteller, and visual activist to examine the realities of racism and raise questions that are simultaneously painful and essential to understanding the American consciousness.
 Through her lens and the voices of her subjects we encounter that which we do not want to witness, but what is vital for us to see.
 Southern Rites is a specific story about young people in the twenty-first century from the American South, but it poses a universal question about human experience: can a new generation liberate itself from a harrowing and traumatic past to create a different future?

 Southern Rites is organized by the International Center of Photography and ICP curator Maya Benton.

-> Southern Rites is available for tour.
-If you are interested in hosting the exhibition at your museum, or to reserve a slot on a tour, please contact us at [email protected] or 212.857.9738.
+Southern Rites is available for tour.
+If you are interested in finding out about availability or to reserve a slot on the tour, please contact [email protected] or 212.857.9738.

-> Content: 42 walls works, 29 vitrine objects, 1 film, 1 scotchprint
+Content: 42 walls works, 29 vitrine objects, 1 film, 1 scotchprint

 Running length: Minimum of 350 running feet required

 The highly acclaimed catalogue Southern Rites, published by Damiani, was named one of the best books of the year by Time, Vogue, Smithsonian, American Photography, and numerous other publications.
 It was also nominated for a Lucie Award, which honors the greatest international achievements in photography.
 The catalogue is available to all tour venues.